Are you looking for an alternative to traditional non-stick pans?

 Why You Should NOT Choose Ceramic Non-Stick

-Ceramic non-stick has clear benefits, but before buying ceramic non-stick, you should also consider the downsides.
+Ceramic non-stick has clear benefits but also several downsides.

 First, it doesn’t last as long as traditional non-stick or some other alternatives on this list (such as cast iron or stainless steel).
 Even following care and cooking instructions, you can expect to replace them in a year or two.